Pioneering Science Education

 1897 – 1937 Dr Henry Edward Armstrong became an Almoner of Christ’s Hospital.
 He pioneered the approach to teaching science, calling it the heuristic method of instruction, whereby if a pupil is placed in the position of a “discoverer” (an active participator), he or she would learn much more than being merely told about things.
 His methods have influenced science education ever since.

 1899 Dr Armstrong secured the appointment of Charles E Brown, who introduced Armstrong’s heuristic methods of instruction to the pupils at CH and established the subject as an integral part of the curriculum.

-1908 Dr Armstrong’s pioneer heuristic method of instruction was implemented extensively throughout British schools.
+1908 Dr Armstrong’s pioneering heuristic method of instruction was implemented extensively throughout British schools.

 1920s In most girls’ schools science didn’t feature until the 1950s.
 Armstrong, however, strongly supported the education of girls, and was responsible for a dedicated science block and the provision of science laboratories at Hertford for CH girls.